kutny/tracy-bundle/README.md

 \Tracy\Debugger::enable();
 ~~~~~

-You may also need to disable Tracy debug bar which appears in the right-bottom corner of the screen:
+You may also need to disable the Tracy debug bar which appears in the right-bottom corner of the screen:

 ~~~~~ php
 \Tracy\Debugger::$bar = false;